 Go back

-At the start of the year, Cisco made a significant announcement – Cisco Prime, their decade-old device aggregation solution, would be retired, and they would not provide any new functional updates.
+In early 2023, Cisco made a significant announcement – Cisco Prime, their decade-old device aggregation solution, would be retired, and they would not provide any new functional updates.
 Organizations using Cisco Prime will now have to find a suitable replacement.
 Cisco Prime was originally intended to take the operational guesswork out of managing distributed campus topologies, essentially trying to make them all appear as a single service-delivery management domain.
-While it delivered some early results, it failed to offer compatibility with the vast majority of networking devices, including the vast majority of Cisco’s own product lines and even fewer third parties, failing completely to support the cloud and virtual infrastructures. .
-And even more disappointing for its early adopters, it focused primarily on maintaining simple device-centric connectivity rather than true multi-faceted service delivery.
+While it delivered some strong early results, it fell behind in the race to multi-vendor and the cloud.
+Cisco DNA was introduced and does and excellent job of managing or perhaps aggregating Cisco core offerings to make them appear as a more homogenous structure.
+Customers that are choosing Cisco DNA can augment that domain with NetBrain’s Next-Gen, which essentially adds multi-vendor and cloud support to a Cisco DNA shop.

 Cisco Prime Replacement

-Fast forward to today, network operation demands have evolved to an application service delivery focus, making a more modern replacement for Cisco Prime crucial.
+Fast forward to today, network operation demands have evolved to an application service delivery focus, making a more modern replacement for Cisco Prime crucial and many Cisco shops will find themselves deploying DNA and then looking for an add-on with their non-Cisco world.
 Managing the extensive inventory of multi-vendor components found in modern enterprises, including virtualized service and the cloud, has become a complex challenge, as nearly half of all computing in enterprises is now handled by various public clouds.
 However, the challenge is no longer just about one-and-done network deployment configuration; businesses now need to deliver IT infrastructure services with optimal performance for each application, while adhering to overall design and security architectures and compliance.
 And with typical Enterprises managing thousands of network service tickets per month, the selection of a replacement for Cisco Prime must be made carefully.

 Today’s NetOps teams have three common workflows that need to be addressed by any replacement: